ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 This will give us a [confusion matrix]("https://en.wikipedia.org/wiki/Confusion_matrix") that should something like this.
 ![](/images/SKL_prediction2.png?raw=true "Title")
 Confusion matrices are useful for showing us the strengths and the weaknesses of our multi-categorical machine learning algorithm.
 True positives (correct predictions) are placed along the diagonal of the chart.
-As we can see we have good predictive values for most types of crops, but there are some crops with low predictive values and some with values of 0.
+As we can see we have good accuracy for most types of crops, but there are some crops with low accuracy values and some with values of 0.
 This can be attributed to the following reasons
-* Small training size or size imbalances between categories (which I believe is the primary culprit)
+* Small training size and/or size imbalances between categories (which I believe is the primary culprit)
+    * Just type ```np.unique(labels, return_counts=True)``` and you will see that labels with low sample number have the lowest accuracy values in the confusion matrix
 * Similar categories
 * A truely random category
 * Algorithm just does not work for this type of category